stela2502/ImageBlueprint/README.md

 ## **Step 4: Modify the Sandbox (Optional)**

-If you created a sandbox, you can enter it and make changes:
+If you created a sandbox, you can enter it and make changes.
+This is especially helpful if the automatic build process does not work.
+Always easier to check errors in the correct environment.

 ```sh
 sudo apptainer shell --writable Bioinformatics/